Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

   frameborder="0"
 ></iframe>

-Building on the previous plot, this visulization shows us the `vspm` (Vision Score Per Minute) of all players, categorized by win or loss.
+Building on the previous plot, this visualization shows us the `vspm` (Vision Score Per Minute) of all players, categorized by win or loss.
 We observe that players who win tend to higher higher `vspm`.
 Additionally, the shapes between this plot and the previous plot are similar which can indicate that for players with a `vspm` above they are more likly to win.

 The table below represents an aggregate of the vspm (Vision Score Per Minute) z-score distributions for each position, categorized by whether the players win or lose: